isomerpages/govtech-stp/_atp-china/01a-atp-requirements-and-process.md

 </li>
          <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.0;">Prepare an electronic or physical copy of their insurance policy to bring with them to facilitate their entry into Singapore.</li>
      </ol>
                 <p style="font-size:16px; margin-top:0px; margin-bottom:0px; line-height:1.0;"><i>Note: Travel insurance products which meet the minimum coverage will be eligible.
 These include products offered by Singapore- and overseas-based insurers for visitors entering Singapore.
-Click here for a list of products offered by Singapore-based insurers.</i></p>
+Click <a href="https://safetravel.ica.gov.sg/health/travelinsurance">here</a> for a list of products offered by Singapore-based insurers.</i></p>
     </td>
  </tr>
    <tr>